gemma-butcher/ms4/README.md

     - Utilises a full-text search on select model fields.
     - Product tags are weighted more than other text to maintain their importance.
 - Tags
-    - Tags allow people to search by idea, concept, aesthetic, etc.
+    - Tags allow people to search by idea, concept, category, etc.
     - More similar to a social networking site.
     - A familiar concept used for quickly accessing similar items more abstractly.